Jigsaw-Code/outline-apps/README.md

 ## Requirements for all builds

 All builds require [yarn](https://yarnpkg.com/en/docs/install), in addition to other per-platform requirements.
-After cloning this repo, you should run "yarn" to install all dependencies.
+After cloning this repo install all dependencies with the command.

+    yarn

 ## Building the web app